-- 1) indigenous vegetation in a natural wetland is not destroyed, and - 2) livestock are effectively excluded from the water body for a distance of 1,000 metres upstream of a registered water supply intake servicing more than 25 people, and - livestock are effectively excluded from any īnanga spawning sites identified by the Regional Council, and - 4) other than at a livestock crossing point, livestock are effectively excluded from the full extent of the water body or artificial watercourse in accordance with the requirements in Table 7 'Dates when livestock must be effectively excluded from water bodies and continually flowing artificial watercourses', and - 5) livestock crossing points used by livestock (excluding deer) more than once per week must be bridged or culverted by the dates in Table 12: Dates when livestock must be effectively excluded from water bodies and continually flowing artificial watercourses, and - 6) at a livestock crossing point that is not required to be bridged or culverted, livestock are: - led or driven across the water body or artificial watercourse in one continuous movement, and - b) effectively excluded from the river or drain between crossings by the dates in Table 12: Dates when livestock must be effectively excluded from water bodies and continually flowing artificial watercourses.
+- 1) indigenous vegetation in a natural wetland is not destroyed, and - 2) livestock are effectively excluded from the water body for a distance of 1,000 metres upstream of a registered water supply intake servicing more than 25 people, and - 3) livestock are effectively excluded from any īnanga spawning sites identified by the Regional Council, and - 4) other than at a livestock crossing point, livestock are effectively excluded from the full extent of the water body or artificial watercourse in accordance with the requirements in Table 14 'Dates when livestock must be effectively excluded from water bodies and continually flowing artificial watercourses', and - 5) livestock crossing points used by livestock (excluding deer) more than once per week must be bridged or culverted by the dates in Table 14: Dates when livestock must be effectively excluded from water bodies and continually flowing artificial watercourses, and - 6) at a livestock crossing point that is not required to be bridged or culverted, livestock are: - led or driven across the water body or artificial watercourse in one continuous movement, and - b) effectively excluded from the river or drain between crossings by the dates in Table 14: Dates when livestock must be effectively excluded from water bodies and continually flowing artificial watercourses.

-82 Appeal to Environment Court by i) Royal Forest & Bird Protection Society NZ ENV-2019-AKL-000127 iii) Federated Farmers of New Zealand ENV-2019-AKL-000114
+85 Appeal to Environment Court by i) Royal Forest & Bird Protection Society NZ ENV-2019-AKL-000127 ii) Minister of Conservation ENV-2019-AKL-000122 iii) Federated Farmers of New Zealand ENV-2019-AKL-000114

-Table 12: Dates when livestock must be effectively excluded from water bodies and continually flowing artificial watercourses.
+Table 14: Dates when livestock must be effectively excluded from water bodies and continually flowing artificial watercourses.